A certified, professional security cooperation (SC) workforce is critical to the United States National Defense Strategy.

 DoD Security Cooperation Workforce Development Program (SCWDP), and identifies professional certification as a mandatory element of the program.

-The Implementation of the Security Cooperation Workforce Certification Program DoDI will reinforce this legislative requirement with guidance to
+DoDI 5132.15, The Implementation of the Security Cooperation Workforce Certification Program, reinforces this legislative requirement with guidance to

 DoD Components related to policy, responsibilities, and general procedures for implementing the SCW Certification Program.